muratk3n/thirdwave/en/README.md

 hear confirmation on tools like Lean from him.
 Computer-aid in any field is a good thing.

-Peter Scholze: "I find it absolutely insane that interactive proof assistants are now at the level that within a very reasonable time span they can formally verify difficult original research"
+Peter Scholze: "I find it absolutely insane [in a good way] that interactive proof assistants are now at the level that within a very reasonable time span they can formally verify difficult original research"

 [Link](https://xenaproject.wordpress.com/2021/06/05/half-a-year-of-the-liquid-tensor-experiment-amazing-developments/)